randy3k/AlignTab/README.md

 ## Beautify the Code

-The whole code file is consist of blocks: lines that separates one from other via empty lines.
-If you want to apply AlignTab to all blocks independently, use `align_beautify` command:
+If you want to apply AlignTab to all lines independently, use `align_beautify` command:

 ```
   "command": "align_beautify",